Last Modified: 09 Dec 2014

 Stroll along the famous Sisowath Quay and enjoy a coffee or cocktail at one of the many cafes while observing the busy river traffic.

-- Phnom Penh - Guided Tour Choeung Ek (Killing Fields)
+- Phnom Penh - Guided Tour of Choeung Ek

 - Royal Palace & The Silver Pagoda - USD7

 - Wat Phnom - USD2

 Guesthouse (2 nts)